 OpenVMS on x86 was made available to the first customer on May 15, 2020.
-With the 29-July Release V9.0-C, there are now 21 external users testing the system.
+With the 26-Aug Release V9.0-D, there are now 25 external users testing the system.
 The rollout plan is to continue adding at least five more customers for each of two additional releases in 2020.
 Given customer feedback and our own development progress, we will announce a new rollout plan for the first few months for 2021 early in the year.

-The appliance has VSI TCPIP installed and the customer does a standard network configuration specific to their local network address.
+The appliance has SSL and VSI TCPIP installed and the customer does a standard network configuration specific to their local network address.
 TELNET and FTP are the network applications available in this release.

-With each monthly release, more core operating system features will be available.
+With each release more core operating system features will be available.
 Also, layered products and additional compilers (in the Cross Tools Kit) will be ready for use.

-New additions targeted for the 26-August V9.0-D release are:
+New additions targeted for the 14-October V9.0-E release are: